-A unique and flexible route to qualification for RIBA Part 1 and Part 2 only for people working full-time under the supervision of an architect in the European Economic Area (EEA), Isle of Man, Channel Islands or Switzerland.
+A unique and flexible route to qualification for the the RIBA Certificate in Architecture (Part 1) or the RIBA Diploma in Architecture (Part 2) only for people working full-time under the supervision of an architect in the European Economic Area (EEA), Isle of Man, Channel Islands or Switzerland.

-The RIBA Examination in Architecture for Office-based Candidates provides the means to achieve internationally recognised qualifications: the RIBA Part 1 and the RIBA Part 2.
-The Examination route to qualification was originally established by the RIBA in 1863, but was re-established in its present form by the RIBA in 1988.
+The RIBA Studio provides the means to achieve internationally recognised qualifications: the RIBA Certificate (Part 1) and the RIBA Diploma (Part 2).
+The route to qualification was originally established by the RIBA in 1863, but was re-established in its present form by the RIBA in 1988.

-The Examination is governed by the provisions of Article 47 of the EU Professional Qualifications Directive which provides for the recognition of architectural training which lies outside of conventional patterns of full-time university level education combined with periods in practice.Applicants must have a minimum of three years’ experience in architectural practice to join the examination at Part 1; or 3 years post-Part 1 experience to join the Part 2 stage (as well as having completed a recognised Part 1 qualification).
+The RIBA studio is governed by the provisions of Article 47 of the EU Professional Qualifications Directive which provides for the recognition of architectural training which lies outside of conventional patterns of full-time university level education combined with periods in practice.Applicants must have a minimum of three years’ experience in architectural practice to join the examination at RIBA Certificate (Part 1); or 3 years post-Part 1 experience to join the RIBA Diploma (Part 2) stage (as well as having completed a recognised Part 1 qualification).

-The Examination provides an alternative route to qualification for those who prefer to invest their personal development in practice.
+The RIBA Studio provides an alternative route to qualification for those who prefer to invest their personal development in practice.

-What is the difference between RIBA OBE and a degree?
+What is the difference between the RIBA Studio and a degree?

-The important difference between this examination and programmes of study in universities, is that 'candidates' (rather than students) are required to be employed and remain working full-time** in the field of architecture under the supervision of an architect, for the duration of the examination.
-Candidates are required to be mentored by an experienced architect who is registered where the candidate's place of work is based, and who has responsibility for the regular supervision and professional development of the candidate.
+The important difference between this course and programmes of study in universities, is that students are required to be employed and remain working full-time** in the field of architecture under the supervision of an architect, for the duration of the course.
+Students are required to be mentored by an experienced architect who is registered where the student's place of work is based, and who has responsibility for the regular supervision and professional development of the student.
 Examples of workplace types include:

 - architects practices,